jackzhaojin/career-blogs/LinkedIn2025/2025-06-12-agentic-ai-series-1-auth-and-cicd/2025-06-12-actual-blog.md

 AI agent can also type npm run dev as well, in case you don't want to.
 ![alt text](local-npm-start.png)

 Below is a screnshot of AI working locally against AI.
-This is a different blog but **test driven development** needs to be part of every AI agent driven product.
+This will be a different blog but **test driven development** needs to be part of every AI agent driven product.
 They will do all the work, all you have to do is ask nicely.

 ![local ai working](local.png)